Ja'Marr Chase Player Prop Bets for NFL Week 18 - Cincinnati vs. Cleveland - NewsBreak

 Matchup vs. Cleveland

-- Chase had 49 receiving yards in one career matchup against the Browns, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).
+- Chase totaled 49 receiving yards in his one career matchup against the Browns, 0.5 more than his over/under in Sunday's game.

-- Chase did not have a touchdown catch in that outing against the Browns.
+- Chase did not have a touchdown catch in that game against the Browns.

-- The 223.5 yards per game the Browns are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The Browns are allowing 223.5 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The Browns' defense is 24th in the league, allowing 1.8 passing touchdowns per game.
+- The Browns have conceded 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- Against the Chiefs last week, Chase was targeted 12 times and totaled 266 yards on 11 receptions while scoring three touchdowns.
+- In last week's outing against the Chiefs, Chase was targeted 12 times, picking up 266 yards on 11 receptions (averaging 24.2 yards per grab) while scoring three touchdowns.

-- Chase has 19 catches on 26 targets for 394 yards and three touchdowns over his last three games, averaging 131.3 yards per game.
+- Over his last three outings, Chase has 394 receiving yards on 19 receptions (26 targets), with three touchdowns, averaging 131.3 yards per game.

 Chase's Cincinnati Teammates